SSUgaya/qtum-ui/README.md

 # RPI Qtum Wallet UI

 The Qtum Wallet UI has been developed to give Raspberry Pi users a browser interface for interacting with the wallet.
+Join our Telegram channel to be notified of updates [here.](https://t.me/joinchat/AAAAAFH1sNgqkoX7UQSWhw)

 [Demo running on a Raspberry Pi 3](http://110.145.75.228:5000/)